 Staffing has continued to be a challenge for the JCCP due to the need to identify a recurrent and sustainable revenue stream to enable the recruitment of a CEO and supporting infrastructure.
 This challenge has been mitigated by the Chair assuming the role of 'Executive Chair'.
+Paul Burgess continues to provide the Council with executive support.
 The Council's financial management services are outsourced to an independent accountancy company.
 Social media and communications have also been outsourced whilst the management of the JCCP website has been graciously provided and maintained 'pro bono' by HF Resolutions.
 In a similar way pro bono legal advice has been provided to the JCCP by Bevan Brittan.

-A new Marketing, PR and Communications Committee was established by the Council and work commenced in January 2019 under the chairmanship of Andy Masheter, newly appointed Trustee.
-The key focus of the Committee's work will be to raise public awareness about the register and public protection, in support of the DHSC's declared commitment to enhance public awareness about the risks associated with some of the more invasive procedures practised within the sector.
+A new Communications and Marketing Committee was established by the Council and work commence in January, 2019 under the chairmanship of Andy Masheter, newly appointed Trustee.
+The key focus of the Committee's work will be to raise public awareness about the register and public protection, in support of the DHSC's declared commitment to enhance public awareness about the risks associated with some of the more invasive procedure practised within the sector.